-The loss allowances for non-trade financial assets are based on assumptions about risk of default and expected loss rates.
-The Group uses judgement in making these assumptions and selecting appropriate inputs to the impairment calculation, based on the past payment trends, existing market conditions as well as forward-looking estimates incorporating the impact of COVID-19 pandemic at the end of each reporting period.
+The loss allowances for non-trade financial assets are based on assumptions about risk of default (probability of default) and expected loss if a default happens (loss given default).
+It also requires the Group to assess whether there is a significant increase in credit risk of the non-trade financial asset at the reporting date.
+The Group uses judgement in making these assumptions and selecting appropriate inputs to the impairment calculation, based on the past payment trends, existing market conditions and forward-looking information incorporating the impact of COVID-19 pandemic.